College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 7 majors graduated from Moore College of Art and Design.
-Of these students, 210 received undergraduate degrees and 210 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 3 majors graduated from Moore College of Art and Design.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Moore College of Art and Design along with which ones have the highest average starting salaries.